cehinson/Heads_Up/README.md

 # Heads Up
-A "Heads-Up Display" tailored for AI Projects.
+A "Heads-Up" Display with AI built in.